-The Growth, Moderate Growth, and Cautious Growth funds invest in a wide range of different assets to spread the risk and reduce the impact on the fund if one asset class or class of assets under perform.
-These funds are generally expected to experience less variability than the equity funds, but more variability than the bond funds or liquidity.
-The Quarterly Investment Report for the Investment Builder in My USS contain information about the funds and their performance, available at uss.co.uk/my-uss.
+The Growth, Moderate Growth, and Cautious Growth funds invest in a wide range of different assets to spread the risk and reduce the impact on the fund if one asset class under-performs.
+These funds are generally expected to experience less sharp rises and falls in their value than the equity funds, but more than the bond funds or liquidity.
+The Quarterly Investment Report for the Investment Builder in My USS contains information about the funds and their performance.